Quasar Radiative Feedback May Suppress Galaxy Growth on Intergalactic Scales at $z = 6.3$

 Figure~\ref{fig:trend} (left) shows the field-averaged detection completeness for galaxies with $L_{5008} > 10^{42}\,\mathrm{erg\,s^{-1}}$ as a function of projected transverse distance $\Delta r$ from J0100$+$2802.
 Completeness peaks near the center of the EIGER mosaic, declines toward its edges where exposure time is lower, and rises again in the overlap region near the center of the SAPPHIRES field.
 The vertical dotted line at $\Delta r = 7$\,cMpc marks the approximate transition between the two mosaics, where both reach about 50\% completeness.
 To assess systematics, we also perform forward modeling of the observed [O\,\textsc{iii}] luminosity distribution by convolving a published [O\,\textsc{iii}] luminosity function with the position-dependent completeness; results are shown in Appendix~\ref{sec:robustness} and confirm that the measured trends are not driven by completeness gradients.
 Here we present the empirical completeness profiles used for the main selection and fits.

-In the right panel of Figure~\ref{fig:trend}, we present the central result of this study: a statistically significant decrease in $\log_{10}(L_{5008}/L_{1500})$ with decreasing projected distance from the quasar, consistent with radiative feedback that suppresses recent star formation (see Section~\ref{sec:implications}).
+In the right panel of Figure~\ref{fig:trend}, we present the central result of this study: a moderate but statistically significant decrease in $\log_{10}(L_{5008}/L_{1500})$ with decreasing projected distance from the quasar, consistent with radiative feedback that suppresses recent star formation (see Section~\ref{sec:implications}).
 Red points indicate individual galaxies that meet a local completeness threshold of $>50\%$ at their respective $\Delta r$; only these galaxies are included in the regression analysis.
 Binned averages (five galaxies per bin) are shown as orange squares with error bars and are broadly consistent with the fitted trend.
+The error bars on the binned points represent 1$\sigma$ uncertainties in the mean within each bin.
 The solid black line indicates the best-fit linear trend, with the shaded region representing the 16th to 84th percentile range from 500 bootstrap realizations.